islco/sudo/source/_posts/2017-05-22-updates-to-our-static-boilerplate.md

 description: "Why we updated our open-source static boilerplate."
 ---

-Most of the new projects we start at ISL rely on one of our boilerplates.
-For our Django projects that are [mo-django](https://github.com/istrategylabs/mo-django) and for our static projects we use [mo-static](https://github.com/istrategylabs/mo-static).
-Although these boilerplates are developed open-source, we primarily use them internally so our developers can hit the ground running when starting new projects.
-We aren't aiming to be a go-to solution for everyone; our goal is to focus on our needs.
+Most of the new projects we start at ISL rely on one of our boilerplates: for our Django projects we use [mo-django](https://github.com/istrategylabs/mo-django) and for our static projects we use [mo-static](https://github.com/istrategylabs/mo-static).
+Although these boilerplates are developed in the open, we primarily use them internally so that our developers can hit the ground running when starting a new project.
+We aren't aiming to be a go-to solution for everyone, our goal is to focus on our needs.

 ## Some Background
 mo-static has served us well over the past few years.
 It has been the starting point of numerous projects and our developers loved it.
-But at the same time, some of it's default dependencies were starting to become a little old fashioned due to rapidly evolving industry standards.
-It was powered by Gulp, Browserify to bundle Javscript, Foundation CSS and JavaScript, jQuery (because Foundation JavaScript relies on it) and Sass.
+But at the same time, due to rapidly evolving industry standards, some of it's default dependencies were starting to become a little old fashioned.
+It was powered by Gulp, Browserify to bundle Javscript, Foundation CSS and JavaScript, jQuery (because Foundation JavaScript relies on it), and Sass.

 ## The Changes
 Andrew's article ["what you should bring to a code review"](/what-you-should-bring-to-a-code-review/) talks about AMOP, an acronym we came up with as a team.
 Our team tries to write and evaluate code with those principles in mind.
 We had to admit that the mo-static architecture as described above could do a better job in helping us achieve those goals, especially since the **A**ccessibility and **P**erformance parts could be better out of the box.